openvinotoolkit/npu_plugin/src/vpux_compiler/docs/debugging.md

 The **VPUX NN Compiler** can print the Pass performance information.
 It is printed via Logger at `INFO` level, so it will be visible, if that level is enabled.
 Also it can be enabled with `export IE_VPUX_COMPILER_LOG_FILTER=vpux-compiler`.

+## VS Code extension

+MLIR provides an [extension](https://mlir.llvm.org/docs/Tools/MLIRLSP/) for VS Code IDE with extra MLIR code analysis support.

+To enable it on Ubuntu follow the next steps:

+1. Copy `<kmb-plugin>/thirdparty/llvm-project/mlir/utils/textmate/mlir.json` to the extension directory (`<kmb-plugin>/thirdparty/llvm-project/mlir/utils/vscode`) and rename to `grammar.json`.

+2. Install `npm` and `vsce` tools:

+    ```bash
+    sudo apt install npm
+    sudo npm install -g vsce
+    ```

+3. Build the extension from the sources:

+    ```bash
+    cd <kmb-plugin>/thirdparty/llvm-project/mlir/utils/vscode
+    vsce package
+    ```

+4. Install the extension from generated file (`<kmb-plugin>/thirdparty/llvm-project/mlir/utils/vscode/mlir-0.0.1.vsix`).

+5. Set `server_path` parameter in the extension configuration to `vpux-lsp-server` application.
+   The application is built as a part of the plugin build and can be found in OpenVINO binaries directory.